arnoo/git-deliver/README.md

 OSX
 ---

+git-deliver needs to be adapted to work correctly on OSX.
+There are a few issues, among which the incompatible mktemp version (see issue 52).

 OSX users need to install GNU getopt from Macports (`port install getopt`).

 It can also be done with Homebrew (`brew install gnu-getopts`) but because it clashes with the system getopt, Homebrew does not symlink it to /usr/local.
 As a result you will need to also add `FLAGS\_GETOPT\_CMD="/usr/local/Cellar/gnu-getopt/\<VERSION\>/bin/getopt"` to your environment.